tableaunoir/git-guide/README.md

 # How to use git

 This guide is sarcastic.
-Of we all love git! git is very easy to use.
+Of course we all love git! git is very easy to use.
 You just have to learn 1024 different commands.

 ## Basics